BloomBooks/BloomReader-RN/ReadMe.md

    `yarn install`

-3. Make sure the emulator is running, e.g.
+3. Connect a device or run the emulator.

+   If you don't have any [Android emulator avds set up](https://developer.android.com/studio/run/managing-avds), do that, and name one of them `default`.
+If you have an avd you have named `default`, do

+   `yarn emulator`

+   Otherwise, see the list of avds you have set up with

+   `yarn list-avds`

+   and then

-   `%ANDROID_HOME%/emulator/emulator -avd Pixel_2_API_28`
+   `%ANDROID_HOME%/emulator/emulator -avd nameOfTheAVDIWant`

+   If you haven't done it already, you'll probably want to enable Hot Reloading.
+Do this in the emulator by pressing ctrl+m, then choose Hot Reloading.
+If you are using a physical device, try shaking it to get the same options.

-4. and then run the app.
+4. Build and run the app:

    `yarn start-android`

-(That last is a custom script.
-It copies bloomPlayerControlBundle.js from node-modules to its proper place in assets.
-If you are copying an in-development version of that file manually, just use react-native start-android.
-If you want to launch your app some other way, you can npm run copyAssets to just copy the file first.)
+   (That last copies bloomPlayerControlBundle.js from node-modules to its proper place in assets.
+If you are copying an in-development version of that file manually, instead use `react-native start-android`.
+If you want to launch your app some other way, you can `yarn copyWebModules` to just copy the file first.)

 # Testing